andreyp123/basement_station/README.md

 - water pressure before the pump (aka input pressure) -- TODO
 - water pump mode (on/off) -- TODO

+The station shows current measurements on the LCD screen.

 The station hosts web-server to retrieve simple web page containing current measurements.

 The station hosts telegram bot to